trustedanalytics/platform-parent/README.md

 # Steps to build:
- 1. Make sure both maven central and repo.spring.io repositories locations are set in you settings.xml file
+ 1. Make sure that both Maven Central and repo.spring.io repositories' locations are set in your settings.xml file.
- 1. clone project to local machine
+ 1. Clone project to your local development machine.
- 1. run git submodule update --init --recursive on platform-parent project
+ 1. Run git submodule update --init --recursive on platform-parent project.
- 1. run ./build-dependencies.sh
+ 1. Run ./build-dependencies.sh